TAO TIME

 Engagements

-Three Currents - Inquiry and consultation that takes six to eighteen days to play out.
+Three Currents Inquiry - A three hour inquiry and consultation that takes Eighteen days to play out

 Topical Papers